Skip navigation

 Description

-Hepatic veno-occlusive disease with immunodeficiency (also called VODI) is a hereditary disorder of the liver and immune system.
-Its signs and symptoms appear after the first few months of life.
+Hepatic veno-occlusive disease with immunodeficiency (VODI) is a disorder of the liver and immune system.
+Its signs and symptoms typically appear before six months of age.

 Hepatic veno-occlusive disease is a condition that blocks (occludes) small veins in the liver, disrupting blood flow in this organ.
 This condition can lead to enlargement of the liver (hepatomegaly), a buildup of scar tissue (hepatic fibrosis), and liver failure.